 The first step is to create frequency cap labels for the different types of creatives you want to limit.
 For example, if you want to limit how frequently pop-ups display in certain ad units, you can create a label named pop-up that you would apply to all pop-up creatives.
 Refer to Apply labels for procedures on how to apply labels.

 Frequency cap maximum values

-The following are the maximum values you can set for frequency caps.
+These are the maximum values you can set for frequency caps.

-Update forecasting with creatives details
+Update forecasting with creative details

 Frequency capping has an effect on how many impressions are available to a line item.
 In order to get a more accurate forecast, you must tell the forecasting engine how many creatives and what sized creatives you’re going to be uploading for this line item, along with any frequency cap labels that may apply.

 To supply the creative information to Ad Manager: